 Main sources of information

-Where abstracts were available for the more recent papers I have endeavoured to extract the relevant message and reduce the number of statistics as, with the modern electronic databases, the reader can obtain these from the abstracts or the originals if necessary.
-Also most of the articles mentioned have a [PubMed] link, which from around the mid-Seventies, allows access to the full abstract.
+Where abstracts were available for the more recent papers I have endeavoured to extract the relevant message and reduce the number of statistics as, with the modern electronic databases, the reader can obtain the abstracts or even the full papers if necessary.
+Also, most of the articles mentioned have a [PubMed] link or similar, which from around the mid-Seventies, allows access to the full abstract.

 Mr. Archie Crompton

-I have read and made photocopies of many of the early papers from before 1960 from the originals in the library of the Royal Society of Medicine (RSM) where I stayed regularly during my frequent visits from Leeds to London from 1995 until 2011.
-During this time I was first Chair of the Research and Medical Advisory Committee and then from 2003 to 2011 Chairman of the Cystic Fibrosis Trust.
+I have read and made photocopies of many of the early papers from before 1960 from the originals in the excellent library of the Royal Society of Medicine (RSM) where I stayed regularly during my frequent visits from Leeds to London from 1995 until 2011.
+During this time I was first Chair of the Research and Medical Advisory Committee and then from 2003 to 2011 Chairman of the Cystic Fibrosis Trust; I had retired from the NHS in 1997.
 These trips to the RSM library involved many hours in the basement among the old bound journals dating back to the nineteenth century.

-I am also particularly grateful to my friend and erstwhile St James’s surgical colleague Mr. Archie Crompton the German translations of a significant number of these older articles I recovered from the basement of the Royal Society of Medicine .
+I am also particularly grateful to my friend and erstwhile St James’s surgical colleague Mr. Archie Crompton for the German translations of a significant number of the photocopies of these older articles I recovered from the basement of the Royal Society of Medicine library.

 I worked in the late Professor Stuart Craig’s Leeds University Department of Paediatrics and Child Health from 1960 until moving to the NHS in 1968 as a consultant paediatrician.
-When he retired Professor Craig kindly gave me most of the US Year Books of Pediatrics from 1934 to the late Fifties and these have been an invaluable source of information.
+When he retired in 1967 Professor Craig kindly gave me his US Year Books of Pediatrics dating from 1934 to the late Fifties and these have been an invaluable source of information.

 Professor Stuart Craig

-The content of the whole of this History is, of necessity, heavily biased towards publications in English, developments in the UK and my own slant on these developments.
+The content of the whole of this History is, of necessity, heavily biased towards publications in English, developments in the UK and my own slant on these developments as a working paediatrician.
 Progress was relatively non-existent during the Forties in the UK and Europe during the Second World War.
-It is almost certain that many important contributions in German, French and other languages have been overlooked.
-For this I apologize and do hope that those who recognise these omissions will contact me to rectify the situation as this present on line version of the History can be edited as soon as any omission or error is brought to our attention.
+It is almost certain that over the years many important contributions in German, French and other languages have been overlooked.
+For this I apologize and do hope that those who recognise these omissions will contact me to rectify the situation.
+This present on line version of the History can be edited as soon as any omission or error is brought to my attention.

 So cystic fibrosis is truly a disorder of our times

 During the lifetime of many of us, including myself, the condition was first clearly described as a specific entity in 1938 by Dorothy Andersen, a New York pathologist (when I was 6 years old); she also first recognised the heredity aspects in 1946.
-The treatment has steadily improved, the gene and its product were identified in 1989 and by 2012 the first drug, ivacaftor (Kalydeco), to modify the effects of one of the genetic mutations (G551D), became available to treat patients first in the USA; also in 2012 the first multi-dose trial of gene therapy commenced by the UK Gene Therapy Consortium and was completed in 2015.
+The treatment has steadily improved, the gene and its product were identified in 1989 and by 2012 the first drug, ivacaftor (Kalydeco), to radically modify the effects of one of the genetic mutations (G551D), became available to treat patients first in the USA; similar very effective modulators became available over the next decade.
+Also in 2012 the first multi-dose trial of gene therapy commenced by the UK Gene Therapy Consortium and was completed in 2015.
+Unfortunately, the effect was not sufficient to develop gene therapy which is not yet available in 2023, although it remains a major area of research.

 Advances in related fields relevant to cystic fibrosis are discussed

-It would be appropriate to read the introduction at the start of each decade.
-Also refer to the section entitled “Some previous publications on the history of cystic fibrosis” in the Future section.
-For readers requiring a more concise account there is also a recent article at the end of this Introduction – “A Short History of Cystic Fibrosis. from recognition (1938) to treatment of the gene (2012)”
+For readers requiring a concise account there is a recent article at the end of this Introduction – “A Short History of Cystic Fibrosis. from recognition (1938) to treatment of the gene (2012)

 The 2004 Joseph Levy Memorial Lecture

-Also I recommend you read my Joseph Levy Memorial Lecture – “Looking back over 40 years and what the future holds” delivered at the 2004 International Birmingham CF Conference; the full text of the lecture is on the CF Trust website (www.cysticfibrosis.org.uk) and also it can be accessed on the internet by entering “2004 Joseph Levy Lecture” which enters the CF Worldwide website where the full lecture is also availabl
+Also I recommend my Joseph Levy Memorial Lecture – “Looking back over 40 years and what the future holds” delivered at the 2004 International Birmingham CF Conference.
+The full text of the lecture can be accessed on the internet by entering ” Joseph Levy memorial Lecture” where the full lecture is available.

-Also for those with access to a medical library or the appropriate textbook the following two chapters in the Fourth Edition of the textbook Hodson and Geddes’ Cystic Fibrosis Edited by Bush A, Bilton D, Hodson M. published in 2016 provide a concise account of the history of cystic fibrosis from early days to the present time –
+Also for those with access to a medical library the following two chapters in the Fourth Edition of the textbook Hodson and Geddes’ Cystic Fibrosis Edited by Bush A, Bilton D, Hodson M. (2016) provide a concise account of the history of cystic fibrosis from the early days to the present time –

 Appendix A. “History of cystic fibrosis (up to 1989)”. by James M Littlewood